MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 - [WHQL Test Signature Program](whql-test-signature-program.md)
 - [Enterprise CA Process](enterprise-ca-test-certificate.md)

 To use these options, you must enable [TESTSIGNING](the-testsigning-boot-configuration-option.md).
+See [Signing drivers during development and test](signing-drivers-during-development-and-test.md) for more information.

 ### What will happen to my existing signed driver packages?